Learning to say “no” is the hardest part of self-care, right?

 I’m new to this whole self-care thing.
 It has taken me 29 years to realise that rarely do I eat properly, sleep enough or move my body in the most beneficial ways.

-Rarely do I nourish myself on a deeper level with my true loves: books, bubble baths, spiritual me-time or creative work – drawing, painting, cooking and so on.
+Rarely do I nourish myself on a deeper level with my true loves: books, time spent in nature, spiritual me-time or creative work.

 Recently, I started saying just that.